Open data: Data transparency: Datasets (Local Government Transparency Code 2014)

 The aim of open data in the public sector is to increase transparency across Government and allow anyone, whether businesses, individuals, charities and community groups to re-use public sector information.
-The Government is leading the way by publishing a large amount of data from many public sector bodies at data.gov.uk and also showcasing applications that have been created using the information available.
+The Government is leading the way by publishing a large amount of data from many public sector bodies, see Open data on the GOV.UK website, and also showcasing applications that have been created using the information available.

 Use of our published data

 On this page we link to pages and reports containing data which is available in electronic format for you to re-use on your own website, in an application you create or for any other use you have in mind.
 All data listed below is released under the open government licence, usage of the data is subject to the conditions of this licence.
 Please read and agree to the licence before you use any of the data listed below.
 All we ask is that you credit Adur District Council and Worthing Borough Council as the source of the data as per the terms of the licence.